Aliases for CCR8 Gene

 GeneCards Summary for CCR8 Gene

-CCR8 (Chemokine (C-C Motif) Receptor 8) is a Protein Coding gene.
-Diseases associated with CCR8 include molluscum contagiosum and kaposi sarcoma.
-Among its related pathways are Signaling by GPCR and Akt Signaling.
+CCR8 (C-C Motif Chemokine Receptor 8) is a Protein Coding gene.
+Diseases associated with CCR8 include molluscum contagiosum and igg4-related sclerosing cholangitis.
+Among its related pathways are Signaling by GPCR and ERK Signaling.
 GO annotations related to this gene include G-protein coupled receptor activity and chemokine receptor activity.
-An important paralog of this gene is CCR7.
+An important paralog of this gene is CCR9.

 UniProtKB/Swiss-Prot for CCR8 Gene

 Receptor for the chemokine CCL1/SCYA1/I-309.
 May regulate monocyte chemotaxis and thymic cell line apoptosis.
 Alternative coreceptor with CD4 for HIV-1 infection.